agneysaidas/Python-Projects/Password Generator/README.md

 # Password Genrator
 The objective is to take the inputs from the user to these questions and then generate a random password.
-Use your knowledge about Python lists and loops to complete the challenge.
 ## Easy Version (code_1.py)
 Generate the password in sequence.
 Letters, then symbols, then numbers.
 If the user wants 4 letters 2 symbols and 3 numbers then the password might look like this:'\n'